orobitg/ACGT14-vm/README.md

 ACGT14 VM - Nextflow
 ======================

+Virtual machine for the Nextflow tutorial

 Prerequisites
 ---------------

-This project contains a Vagrant environment configuration file
+This project contains a Vagrant configuration file

 In order to use it, you will need to install the following pieces of software: